wgurecky/StarVine/README.md

 The following bivariate copula families are built-in:

+- Elliptic
   - Gauss
   - Student-t
+- Archimedean
   - Frank
   - Gumbel
   - Clayton
 - Marshall-Olkin

 All copula orientations are implemented.